n8stringham/gensim-evaluations/README.md

 * News Agency - Q192283
 * Tibetan Buddhist Monastery - Q54074585

-As you can see, each of these `items` has an associated code in Wikidata.
+Each of these `items` has an associated code in Wikidata.
 They are related to other `items` in the knowledgebase through certain `properties`.
 One of the most important of these is the `instance of` property `P31` which finds specific examples of some `item`.

-> For example, `Wikinews` is an `instance of` `News Agency` `(Q192283)` and `Chuzang` is an `instance of` `Tibetan Buddhist Monastery` `(Q54074585)`
+> For example, `Wikinews` is an `instance of` `News Agency` `(Q192283)` and `abhorrence` is an `instance of` `Negative Emotion` `(Q60539481)`

-Following this basic idea, we can generate test set(s) composed of all words in Wikidata belonging to these categories in any language(s) supported by the project.
+Following this basic idea, we can generate test set(s) for any of these categories in any language(s) supported by Wikidata.
+Below we create test sets for the negative emotions category in both English and Latin.

     from gensim_evaluations import wikiqueries

-    categories = ['Q54074585','Q192283','Q8366','Q65943','Q24034552','Q20643955',
+    categories = ['Q60539481']
-               'Q5119','Q6256','Q4271324','Q9415','Q60539481']

     langs = ['en','la']
-    wikiqueries.generate_test_set(items=categories,languages=langs,filename='test_set')

-All that is required for the `generate_test_set` function is a list of Wikidata items to be used as categories and a list of language codes.
+    wikiqueries.generate_test_set(items=categories,languages=langs,filename='neg_emotion')

+For simplicity, we create test sets for only a single category and two languages, but in fact the `generate_test_set` function takes as many categories and language codes as you want.
 The test set(s) will be saved as `.txt` file(s) at location specified by the `filename` parameter.
 The appropriate language code is automatically appended to the corresponding `filename`.

 Here are some useful links
 * List of languages supported by Wikidata - https://www.wikidata.org/wiki/Help:Wikimedia_language_codes/lists/all